arynsh/DoctorSearchAPI/README.md

 # Doctor Search API

-#### A program that returns a list of Doctors in Seattle based on users' conditions.
+#### A program that returns a list of doctors in the Seattle area based on users' conditions or by doctor name.
 11/22/2019

 #### By Sharon Lee

 ## Description

-This is a program will allow the user to input their medical issue (e.g. rash, cough, cold)
+This is a program will allow the user to input their medical issue (e.g. rash, cough, cold) and return a list of doctors in Seattle who treat the issue.
+Alternatively, users may input a name (first, last, or partial) and the program will return a list of doctors in the Seattle area who have that name.

 ## Setup/Installation Requirements